Scott of the Antarctic (film): Critical

 Variety felt the documentary-style approach robbed the piece of much of its drama.

 Box office

 Scott of the Antarctic was the third-most-popular film at the British box office in 1949.
 According to Kinematograph Weekly the 'biggest winner' at the box office in 1949 Britain was The Third Man with "runners up" being Johnny Belinda, The Secret Life of Walter Mitty, Paleface, Scott of the Antarctic, The Blue Lagoon, Maytime in Mayfair, Easter Parade, Red River and You Can't Sleep Here.

 The film earned distributor's gross receipts of £214,223 in the UK of which £165,967 went to the producer.
 The film also performed well at the box office in Japan.

 The film made a loss of £205,261.

 Music

 In 1953 Ralph Vaughan Williams recast and expanded his score for the film into his Seventh Symphony, "Sinfonia antartica" and, thus, the music for the film has come to be better known than the film itself.

 Historical accuracy

+A sledge flag which was drawn up for Lawrence Oates prior to the Terra Nova Expedition, but never made.
+Despite not being used in real-life, it can be seen hanging among other sledge flags during the Midwinter Feast scene, and again in the scene where Scott's party pose for photographs at the South Pole.